Investing in diamonds is a tricky business. So tricky, in fact, that the head honchos at Quality Diamonds have a running disagreement about it.

 Diamonds are a commodity and like any commodity, their value can go down as well as up.
 On the whole, based on past performance, they go up - just very, very slowly.
 It’s virtually impossible to make a profit in the short term so it’s not just realistic to buy a diamond and expect to sell it for a profit after five years.

-This means when you invest in diamonds, your money is going to be locked up for a while (albeit in a very lovely sparkly package) so it’s important to be absolutely sure that you a) want to invest it in this way, and b) can afford to.
+This means when you invest in natural diamonds, your money is going to be locked up for a while (albeit in a very lovely sparkly package) so it’s important to be absolutely sure that you a) want to invest it in this way, and b) can afford to.
 If you need to sell early to get your money back you’re highly likely to get a lot less than you spent in the first place (see ‘Paying too much’ above).

 At the very least, buy something you love.
 That way you can enjoy it while you've got it and you won’t be disappointed if it doesn't earn you as much in the long-run as you hoped.